 The Jinja2 templates written in HTML and are located in the ui/templates.

 The frontend uses a few JavaScript libraries.
-If you add new dependencies, then these must be added to package.json and the assets (js, css and font files exposed by the library) must be added to move-assets.js.
+All these must be added to package.json and the assets (js, css and font files exposed by the library) must be added to move-assets.js.